-The best deal found on momondo in the last two weeks was a flight to Stornoway from Birmingham for $44.
+The best deal found on momondo in the last two weeks was a flight to Stornoway from London for $43.
 This is 95% cheaper than most flight deals to Stornoway.
 To find the cheapest price to Stornoway from your area, use momondo’s Airport-to-Airport Pricing Tool.

-Calton Hill is known in Stornoway for its amazing views and rigorous terrain.
-Locals and tourists enjoy making their way up the mountains when temperatures are mild and there is less chance of precipitation.
+Locals of Stornoway and tourists both agree that Calton Hill is a great place to go for a hike and to take in the scenery the area has to offer.
 Hiking in the area is often enjoyed most when the weather begins warming up and the chance for rain is low.
 Considering this, it would be recommended to fly to Stornoway during June, July, and August to take advantage of the warmer weather and go for a hike.
-During the warmer months, hikers around the Stornoway area find that parks like Cairngorms National Park are the best for taking long walks with their families and/or pets.
-Those looking for this type of experience are likely best suited to fly to Stornoway in June, July, or August.
+If you’re looking to do your hiking in warmer conditions, consider planning your flight to Stornoway for June, July, and August.
+Parks like Cairngorms National Park are popular hot spots in those months.

 Those flying to Stornoway could potentially find better pricing at Isle of Benbecula Airport (62 mi from Stornoway city center), Isle of Barra North Bay Airport (91 mi from Stornoway city center) or Inverness Airport (97 mi from Stornoway city center) depending on the month and departure airport.

-With an average price of $724 per person, Isle of Barra North Bay Airport is the cheapest airport to fly into when planning your trip to Stornoway.
+With an average price of $680 per person, Stornoway Airport is the cheapest airport to fly into when planning your trip to Stornoway.
 This price can fluctuate based on where you are flying from. momondo’s Airport-to-Airport Pricing Tool can help users find the best prices.